eddiedunn/ai-educator/README.md

    - Chain ID: 31337
    - Currency Symbol: ETH

-3. Import an account using the private keys provided when you started the Hardhat node
+3. Import test accounts using the private keys provided when you started the Hardhat node

+### Testing User Roles

+The application has two roles with different interfaces:

+- **Admin Role**: Connect with wallet address `0xf39fd6e51aad88f6f4ce6ab8827279cfffb92266`
+- **User Role**: Connect with wallet address `0x70997970c51812dc3a010c7d01b50e0d17dc79c8`

+These are the first two accounts provided by the Hardhat node.

 ### Project Structure